OMGrun/latex-gruvbox-theme/README.md

 ## Thanks

 Huge thanks to the [Catppuccin LaTeX package](https://github.com/catppuccin/latex) and the original [Gruvbox color scheme](https://github.com/morhetz/gruvbox) which inspired the theme. \
-Thanks to the [Catppuccin LaTeX package](https://github.com/catppuccin/latex) which had all the code ready and I really just modified from theirs, so this project wouldn't exist without them.
+Thanks to the [ Catppuccin LaTeX package ](https://github.com/catppuccin/latex), which provided the foundation for this project.
+Much of the base code is adapted from theirs.